Print this Page

-Under section 456(2) of the Education Act, property covered by an Integration Agreement must meet minimum standards to ensure that it is safe, in a fit state of repair, and meets all statutory, regulatory and Ministry of Education design standards.
+Under Schedule 6, Cl 39(2) of the Education Act, property covered by an Integration Agreement must meet minimum standards to ensure that it is safe, in a fit state of repair, and meets all statutory, regulatory and Ministry of Education design standards.

 When a school becomes state integrated, the Ministry may identify work required to bring the land and buildings up to minimum state standards.
 This work will be listed in the Third Schedule of the school’s Integration Agreement.

 After integration the Ministry may also ask the Proprietor to do other work to maintain minimum standards.

 At a minimum, the Proprietor and the Board must be sure that:

 - buildings with specified systems have a current Building Warrant of Fitness (BWOF)